AlexHSZ/NOLO/README.md

 # Website
-A website that encompasses several other websites to display information such as my CV, game development and 3D modelling.
+A website that showcases what No One Left Offline is about.